nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 - Bug fix for IP database update cron event (Pro only)

 == Upgrade Notice ==

+= 2.2.10 =
+Fix for rotation editor code import/export;
+Fix for errors when using old |rotate| separator

+= 2.2.9 =
+Output buffering is now disabled by default (for position Above header you need to enable it);
+Fix for min. paragraph number not processed

+= 2.2.8 =
+Added position for automatic insertion Above header (after `<body>` tag);
+Added rotation code editor;
+Added support to name rotation options;
+Added code generator for banners and AdSense;
+Added support to rearrange code blocks;
+Added support for clipboard to copy/paste block settings;
+Added option to select ad blocking detection mode (Pro only);

 = 2.2.7 =
 Fix for duplicate amp-custom tag on AMP pages